Electrocomponents Q1 revenue rises 13 pct on strength in Europe, Asia

-July 3 Electrocomponents Plc said on Monday its first-quarter revenue rose 13 percent, helped by strong growth in Europe and Asia.
+July 3 (Reuters) - Electrocomponents Plc said on Monday its first-quarter revenue rose 13 percent, helped by strong growth in Europe and Asia.

 The company, which distributes more than 500,000 electrical products, said revenue from Asia jumped 18 percent in the quarter ended June 30.